AlexHuntWSU/Stock-Data-ETL/README.md

 Part 1.1 [Webscraping:](https://github.com/AlexHuntWSU/Stock-Data-ETL/blob/main/ETL_Webscraping.ipynb)

 Using the BeautifulSoup package, [data on some of the largest companies](https://en.wikipedia.org/wiki/List_of_largest_companies_in_the_United_States_by_revenue) was extracted and uploaded to a DataFrame.
-This process involved parsing the html of each company which provided additional information, such as their stock symbol, but also introduced a lot of data cleansing issues.
+This process involved parsing the HTML of each company which provided additional information, such as their stock symbol, but also introduced a lot of data cleansing issues.

 [Data before cleaning and transformations](https://github.com/AlexHuntWSU/Stock-Data-ETL/blob/main/Webscraped_Data.csv)